 We believe that digital pathology will fundamentally affect the way every pathologist works for the next 10, 20, 30 years.
 We remain committed to helping other institutions navigate the path in their pursuit of digitization, as we pursue the next generation of innovations that will make the future of digital pathology even brighter than it is today.

-Dr. Darren Treanor (left), and colleague, view a digital image at the Leeds Powerwall.
+Dr Darren Treanor and Jerome Clavel, Head of Digital Pathology for Leica Biosystems, view a digital image at the Leeds Powerwall.

 Further Resources